CMSgov/ab2d-website/src/_pages/troubleshooting-guide.md

   <dt class="font-sans-md text-bold">400 HTTP response: bad request</dt>
   <dd class="margin-left-0 margin-bottom-4">
-    <p>General response when something is wrong (e.g., missing a request parameter or body).</p>
+    <p class="margin-top-105">General response when something is wrong (e.g., missing a request parameter or body).</p>
   </dd>

   <dt class="font-sans-md text-bold">401 HTTP response: forbidden</dt>
   <dd class="margin-left-0 margin-bottom-4">
-    <p>Your token is incorrect or has expired.
+    <p class="margin-top-105">Your token is incorrect or has expired.
 Authentication has not been completed successfully.</p>
   </dd>

   <dt class="font-sans-md text-bold">403 HTTP response: unauthorized</dt>
   <dd class="margin-left-0 margin-bottom-4">
-    <p>You don’t have permission to access the requested data.
+    <p class="margin-top-105">You don’t have permission to access the requested data.
 This can happen for a variety of reasons:</p>
     <ul>
       <li>Your token has expired.</li>
       <li>You have specified a contract that is not yours.</li>